Table-setting: Tablescaping

-Tablescaping is a portmanteau of table and landscaping; it was coined by television chef Sandra Lee in 2003.
+Tablescaping is a portmanteau of table and landscaping.
+It was coined in the 1960s by the British designer David Hicks and popularized by television chef Sandra Lee in 2003.

 The concept became better known with the rise in social media posts centered on images of meals people share including the setting; on photo-sharing Instagram, as of November 2019, #tabledecor had 1.9 million posts, and #tablesetting had 2.3 million posts.
 A countertrend is for a rustic or minimal theme, with a sustainability aesthetic emphasizing materials and components that are recycled and upcycled.

 Tablescaping also refers to a category of general room decor which includes intentional design for horizontal surfaces such as consoles, coffee tables, mantles, bookshelves, dressers, or other surfaces and which is more or less a permanent installment, typically changing only seasonally or when the room decor changes.